jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 > A demonstration of how TESS samples the night sky using data from the the TESS Variable Star Catalog.
 Each frame represents one sector of data from TESS' point of view.
 Note how the sectors flip from one hemisphere to the other – this change in polarity represents a new year of observations.

 The TESS Variable Star Catalog worked to identify as many variable stars as possible within the first two years of TESS observations.
 Because TESS takes two years to complete its 'all-sky' survey cycle, we have access to nearly all known variable stars observed by TESS (except those that slipped through the crack initially, but appear in later cycles) in our data set.
-The dashboard below is configured to show all TESS VSC data for the first two years of the mission concurrently:
+The visualization below is configured to show all TESS VSC data for the first two years of the mission concurrently:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/1dbb5a90-880f-471f-bc18-d7ba3c580af6">
 </p>

+> This graph, and the one above it, are Mollweide projections – a way of drawing the entire surface of a round object, like Earth or the night sky, onto a flat oval shape.
+In this case, I have taken equatorial coordinates (Right Ascension and Declination), which describe the location of objects in space on the celestial sphere, and performed numerous tranformations on them to plot them appropriately on this 2-D space. _Note:_ due to the volume of data points (~85,000) Power BI is showing "a subset that defines the shape and the outliers".

-> _Stellar Population Within TESS FOV:_ gray dots in the plot are stars in the data set that have been mentioned in scholarly journals.
-Indigo/purple dots in the plot are stars that have not yet been mentioned in literature.
+The gray dots in the Mollweide plot are stars in the data set that have been mentioned in academic papers.
+Indigo/purple dots in the plot are stars that have not yet been mentioned in academic papers.
+These are the stars we are most interested in; if upon further study these stars reveal something new, interesting, or useful for existing mathematical models, an academic paper can be drafted about them.
 The blank curved gap inbetween hemispheres represents zones not viewed by TESS – while described as an "all-sky survey," in reality, only ~85% of the sky is observed in a two year cycle.
-> _Note:_ due to the volume of data points (~85,000) Power BI is showing "a subset that defines the shape and the outliers".

 ## Executive Summary